se0ngbin/react-calculator/README.md

 ### Supports PEMDAS!

-Modulo operations are taken as the same precedence as multiplication and division
+Modulo operations are taken as the same precedence as multiplication and division.
+The negation operator has precedence over all operators including ^.

 ### 2nd